 The Board is focused on integrating its various remits, developing stronger co-operation with other Boards of the Church, and communicating with and supporting more effectively Presbyteries and local churches.

 Please check back regularly for further updates on the work of the Board.

 Apply for the Ministry

-The Free Church of Scotland is thankful to have welcomed a number of new ministry candidates as well as ministers from other denominations over the past few years.
-Potential applicants can begin this process in two separate ways.
+We are thankful to have welcomed a number of new ministry candidates as well as ministers from other denominations over the past few years.

 Post-Graduate and Apprentice Funding